sg893052/sonic-buildimage/devops/tam/tam-inband-flow-analyser.md

 - The IFA session must have a unique name for referencing.
 - The flow-group must be previously created with the `flow-group` command (under `config-tam` hierarchy).
 - The switch can be setup to act as an ingress node or as an egress node for this session.
 - On ingress nodes, the sampling-rate can be set, by referencing a previously created sampler, created with the `sampler` command (under `config-tam` hierarchy).
+On ingress nodes, the flow-group definition must contain the `ingress-interface` attribute.
 - On the egress nodes, a collector must be associated with the flow, where the extracted metadata will be sent.
 The collector must be previously created with the `collector` command (under `config-tam` hierarchy)..

 When a sesssion that is previously created is removed (with the `no` command), the associated flows are no longer processed for IFA as an ingress node or as an egress-node by the switch.